GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/solutions.md

 - There is no single "correct" set of user journeys.
 Focus on capturing the key interactions and user goals.
 - Documenting user journeys in a structured format helps ensure clarity and facilitates future analysis and improvements.

+### Example User Journeys for Movie Guru

+Here are a few examples of user journeys for the Movie Guru app:

+#### UJ 1: Access the App

+**Goal:**  Start using the Movie Guru app and view the main interface.

+**Steps:**

+1. Go to the Movie Guru login page.
+1. The user enters their username.
+1. Click the "Login" button.
+1. View the main page.
+This contains the chatbot, with any chat history loaded (if it exists), and a view of featured films, and profile info (if it exists).

+#### UJ 2: Get Useful Responses

+Goal: Receive helpful and relevant responses from the Movie Guru chatbot.

+Steps:

+1. Initiate Chat: The user opens the chat interface in the Movie Guru app.
+    - The app may have an initial profile with some initial preferences to guide the interaction.
+2. User Receives a Response:
+    - Movie Guru provides an initial response based on the user's input or previous interactions.
+3. User Explores the Response:
+    - The user reads and interprets the information provided.
+    - The user may ask follow-up questions or request clarification.
+4. User Provides Feedback:
+    - The user provides explicit feedback (e.g., "This is helpful!" or "I need more information on this").
+    - The user may rephrase their query or ask for alternative suggestions.
+5. User Receives Refined Response:
+    - Movie Guru refines its response based on the user's feedback, providing more relevant and helpful information.
+6. Repeat Steps 2-5 (Optional): The user can continue to interact and provide feedback to further refine the conversation.
+7. End Chat: The user ends the chat session.

+#### UJ 3: Update Preferences

+**Goal:** Update invalid preferences to personalize future recommendations.

+**Steps:**

+1. Access Preferences: The user navigates to the "Preferences" or "Profile" section of the home page.
+1. View Existing Preferences (Optional): The app displays any existing preferences the user has previously saved.
+This could include:
+   - Liked/dislikes genres
+   - Liked/disliked actors
+   - Liked/disliked directors
+1. Delete Wrong/Invalid Items: The user interacts with the interface to adjust their preferences.
+This might involve:
+1. Receive Confirmation (Optional): The app provides feedback to the user that their preferences have been successfully saved by not rendering the preference again.

 ## Challenge 2: Yes, there are others

 This challenge focuses on stakeholder management, SRE principles, and gathering information.
 Here's a guide to help you facilitate the exercise: